We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 1. Use Squarespace 7.1 rather than 7.0

-I’ve found that in general, Squarespace 7.1 is faster than 7.0.
+I’ve found that in general, Squarespace 7.1 is much faster than 7.0.

-And, based on what Squarespace’s software engineers have been telling Squarespace designers in online forums, a lot of technical improvements are currently being made to Squarespace 7.1 to speed the platform up and make it more compliant with Google’s new Core Web Vitals standards (in fact, I’ve noticed that a lot of Squarespace 7.1 sites that we work on are now meeting them — a positive development).
+And, based on what Squarespace’s software engineers have been telling Squarespace designers in online forums, a lot of technical improvements are being made to Squarespace 7.1 to speed the platform up and make it more compliant with Google’s Core Web Vitals standards.

-Importantly, Squarespace has announced that these improvements won’t be made to the older 7.0 templates.
+Importantly, Squarespace has announced that these speed improvements won’t be made to the older 7.0 templates.

-So, particularly if you have a small Squarespace site, and you want continue using the platform — but in a speedier way! — it definitely makes sense to switch to version 7.1 of Squarespace.
+So, particularly if you have a small Squarespace site, and you want continue using the platform — but in a speedier way! — it’s worth considering a switch to version 7.1.

 Remember: always migrate carefully!